-There are three main categories of spins in figure skating: upright spins, camel spins, and sit spins.
-This post will cover upright spins.
+There are four main categories of spins in figure skating: upright spins, layback spins, camel spins, and sit spins.
+This post will cover upright and layback spins.
 Upright spins are defined as spins with at least one extended leg on the ice and the body in a more-or-less upright position.
-(This gets murky when you get variations that are a cross between camel and upright spins.)
-Laybacks are scored as a separate element from other upright spins; they are marked as LSp on protocols while general upright spins are marked as USp.
+Laybacks are scored as a separate element from upright spins; they appear as LSp on protocols while general upright spins appear as USp.

 There are many, many, many variations on spin positions in skating; in fact, coming up with interesting positions and combinations is one way to get higher levels on spins.
 (A common criticism of the judging system is that it encourages weird or ugly spin positions in the name of difficulty and gaining points.)
 It’s impossible to account for all of the variations out there, so I’ve only gifed some common positions and famous variations.